ilanbb/dlprb/README.md

 # dlprb
 DLPRB: A Deep Learning Approach for Predicting Protein-RNA Binding

-Implementation of two deep neural networks (DNN's): a convolutional neural netwrk (CNN) and a recurrent neural network (RNN).
+A TensorFlow implementation of two deep neural networks (DNN's): a convolutional neural netwrk (CNN) and a recurrent neural network (RNN).

 Requirements: